 Kingsley Grove vineyard lies within the South Burnett Region of Queensland near to the regional town of Kingaroy, which is about 21/2 hours drive from Brisbane.

-Kingaroy is traditionally recognised for growing Peanuts and Navel Beans, although it is known that wine grapes have been grown in the area since the early 1900’s and most probably prior to that.
-More recently the area has gained recognition as one of the fastest growing wine regions in Queensland.
+Kingaroy is traditionally recognised for growing Peanuts and Navy Beans, and has been growing wine grapes in the area since the early 1900's.
+More recently Kingaroy has gained recognition as one of the fastest growing wine regions in Queensland.

-The vineyard is 430 metres above sea level and was established in 1998 when the first vines of the current ten varieties were planted on the site.
-It is currently 24 acres (10 hectares) in size and can be easily seen from the Bunya Highway, approximately 10 Km beyond Kingaroy, on the way to the Bunya Mountains National Park.
+Our vineyard is 430 metres above sea level and was established in 1998 when the first vines of the current ten varieties were planted on the site.
+It is currently 24 acres (10 hectares) in size and can be easily seen from the Bunya Highway, approximately 10km beyond Kingaroy, on the way to the Bunya Mountains National Park.

 All the wine from Kingsley Grove is produced in a very modern equipped winery, which is located within the vineyard itself.
 The winery was built in December 2001 and then expanded in 2003.
 The site layout minimises the time between the picking of the grapes and processing into the wine, which will ensure that the fine properties of the grapes at picking can be maintained throughout the whole period.